jkutner/jkutner.github.com/_posts/2015-08-17-deploy-gradle-ratpack-heroku-docker.md

 ...
 $ docker-compose up web
 ...
 web_1 | [main] INFO ratpack.server.RatpackServer - Ratpack started for http://localhost:8080
 {% endhighlight %}

-Open the app in a browser again and navigate to the `/hello` path.
-You'll see your changes.
-Each time modify your app, you need to re-build the image and then launch the `up` command.
+Open the app in a browser again and navigate to the `/hello` path to see your changes.
+Each time you modify your app, you need to re-build the image and then launch the `up` command.
 You can also get terminal access to the image by running the `shell` command thusly:

 {% highlight text %}
 $ docker-compose build shell